hwdsl2/setup-ipsec-vpn/README.md

 **-OR-**

-A dedicated server or KVM/Xen-based Virtual Private Server (VPS), running one of these OS:
+A dedicated server or KVM/Xen-based Virtual Private Server (VPS), with the following OS:
-&nbsp;(Note: Using the VPN scripts on a freshly installed system is recommended)
+&nbsp;(Note: Starting with a freshly installed system is recommended)
 - Ubuntu 14.04 (Trusty) or 12.04 (Precise)
 - Debian 8 (Jessie)
-- Debian 7 (Wheezy) - Not recommended.
+- Debian 7 (Wheezy) &raquo; Not recommended.
 Requires <a href="https://gist.github.com/hwdsl2/5a769b2c4436cdf02a90" target="_blank">this workaround</a> to work.
 - CentOS / Red Hat Enterprise Linux (RHEL) 6 or 7

 OpenVZ VPS users should instead try <a href="https://github.com/Nyr/openvpn-install" target="_blank">Nyr's OpenVPN script</a>.

 <a href="https://blog.ls20.com/ipsec-l2tp-vpn-auto-setup-for-ubuntu-12-04-on-amazon-ec2/#gettingavps" target="_blank">**&raquo; I want to run my own VPN but don't have a server for that**</a>

 :warning: **DO NOT run these scripts on your PC or Mac!
-They should only be run on a dedicated server or VPS!**
+They should only be used on a server!**

 ## Installation